Fuck Brexit! Get thee to these European festivals, where the beer is (sometimes) cheap and the sun (almost) always shines.

 When: July 6 – 9

-Headliners: Not yet announced, though last year’s line-up included The Prodigy, Bastille, Ellie Goulding, The Vaccines and Wiz Khalifa.
+Line-up: Not yet announced, though last year’s included The Prodigy, Bastille, Ellie Goulding, The Vaccines and Wiz Khalifa.

 Cost: The early bird ticket (currently on sale) costs £98.50